top of page

 Sunrise Ceremony

-A spiritual and cultural practice that involves gathering at dawn to witness the rising sun, often accompanied by prayers, songs, and offerings, to connect with the natural world and seek guidance and renewal.
+Join us in a spiritual and cultural practice that involves gathering at dawn to witness the rising sun, often accompanied by prayers, songs, and offerings, to connect with the natural world.

 Tipi